hildeboee/MXML/README.md

 ## Simple use case instructions (modular)
 1. Place the MXMLM scripts in a folder that contains **at least one** required file (see header REQUIRED FILES).
 2. If desired, place optional files and/or folders beside the script (see subheader OPTIONAL FILES).
 Remember that some options have dependencies.
 Ensure that the chronology file has correctly formatted object/document IDs.
-3. **IMPORTANT!** For placename and date augmentation via XML files and/or chronology file, you MUST run the MXML Preprocessor script **if it has not already been run**.
-If MXML Preprocessor is not run, MXML Core will *not* create placenames or update dates from a chronology file.
-It must be run *any time you add, change or remove data from the source XML files, the placename files, or the chronology file(s)*.
-If you've already run the preprocessor with the current data set, go to the next step.
-4. Run MXML Core.
-This is *expected* to take a while.
-5. After the script has finished, run MXML Production.
+3. Run MXMLM via python.
-5. The resulting CMIF file is placed in the output subfolder upon script completion.
+4. The resulting CMIF file is placed in the output subfolder upon script completion.

 ## Known bugs and issues
 The script does not fetch external UIDs for persons other than Edvard Munch.
 This would entail using the VIAF API to get IDs on everyone.